Cam Lockridge

-Cameron Lockridge is an American professional football cornerback for the Ottawa Redblacks of the Canadian Football League (CFL).
+Cameron Lockridge is an American professional football cornerback.
 He played college football for the Hawaii Rainbow Warriors and Fresno State Bulldogs.

 Early life

 Lockridge attended Thomas Richard Robinson High School in Tampa, Florida, and committed to play college football at Reedley College.

 College career

 Reedley

 In one season at Reedley in 2019, Lockridge recorded four interceptions.

 Hawaii

 Lockridge committed to play for the Hawaii Rainbow Warriors after one season at Reedley.
 In two seasons at Hawaii in 2020 and 2021, he notched 73 tackles, three interceptions, and a touchdown.
 After the 2022 season, Lockridge entered his name into the NCAA transfer portal.

 Fresno State

 Lockridge transferred to play for the Fresno State Bulldogs.
 In his first two seasons with the Bulldogs in 2022 and 2023, he played in just 17 games due to injury where notched 51 tackles with four being for a loss, a sack, 15 pass deflections, six interceptions a fumble recovery, and a touchdown.
 In week 3 of the 2024 season, Lockridge recorded six tackles, two pass deflections, two interceptions, and a forced fumble, as he helped Fresno State to a win over New Mexico State.